RarelyCharlie/rarelycharlie.github.io/_guide/listenerinfo.md

 <p hidden style="color: #a00; font-size: 125%;"><b>Under construction</b><br>This experimental page might not work at times today, June 21st.</p>

-This experimental and unofficial search engine searches threads in the *Listener Learning & Journey* and *Safety & Knowledge at 7 Cups* communities, excluding some recent threads, some checkins, and all archived threads.
+This fast but unofficial search engine searches forum threads in four communities, excluding recent threads and some checkins.

 Beware outdated information—some threads date back to 2014.